espressif/esp-cryptoauthlib/esp_cryptoauth_utility/README.md

 python secure_cert_mfg.py --i2c-sda-pin /* SDA pin no */ --i2c-scl-pin /* SCL pin no */ /* + other options */
 ```

-When no pin configurations are provided to the script, by default SDA=16, SCL=17 will be used which is the I2C configuration of ESP32-WROOM-32SE.
+When no pin configurations are provided to the script, by default SDA=16, SCL=17 will be used for the I2C configuration of ATECC608A.

 ### 3) Execute the script